sujit4/web-world-retro/README.md

 A retro-styled web application with a minimalist design, featuring a personal portfolio/blog structure with a nostalgic aesthetic.

-## Deployment Note
+## Deployment

-This application is configured for GitHub integration with automatic deployments.
-However, due to the specific architecture of the application (Express.js backend with Vite frontend), additional configuration may be needed for cloud deployment platforms.
+This application is configured for deployment on Vercel with GitHub integration for automatic deployments.
+The application uses a serverless architecture with Express.js backend and Vite frontend.

+### Production Deployment

+The application is deployed on Vercel.
+The production environment uses:

+- Secure session cookies with proper CORS configuration
+- Rate limiting for authentication endpoints
+- Security headers via Helmet and Vercel.json configuration
+- Memory-based session storage (can be upgraded to PostgreSQL-based storage)
+- Environment variables for configuration

+### Environment Variables

+For production deployment, the following environment variables should be set in your Vercel project settings:

+- `NODE_ENV`: Set to "production"
+- `SESSION_SECRET`: A strong random string for signing session cookies
+- `DATABASE_URL`: Your production database connection string
+- `CORS_ORIGIN`: Your frontend domain (if different from the API domain)
+- `PORT`: (Optional) The port to run the server on (defaults to 3000)

 For local development and testing, please follow the instructions below.